 What is ECTS?

-ECTS are based on the workload students need in order to achieve expected learning outcomes.
-Learning Outcomes describe what a learner is expected to know, understand and be able to do after successful completion of a process of learning.
+ECTS are based on the workload students need to achieve expected learning outcomes.
+Learning Outcomes describe what a learner is supposed to know, understand and be able to do after successful completion of a process of learning.
 Workload indicates the time students typically need to complete all learning activities (such as lectures, projects, practical work, study time, examinations, etc.) required to achieve the expected learning outcomes.
-60 ECTS credits are attached to the workload of a fulltime academic year of formal learning.
+60 ECTS credits are attached to the workload of a full-time academic year of formal learning.
 Student workload ranges from 1,500 to 1,800 hours for an academic year, whereby one credit corresponds to 25 to 30 hours of work.

 Credits are allocated to all educational components of a program of study (courses, internships, work placements, projects, laboratory work, clinical practice, etc) and reflect the student workload each component requires to achieve its specific objectives or learning outcomes in relation to the quantity of work necessary to complete a full year of study successfully.